Writing command line tools

 XNAT

 installation.
-You'll need to accept the command line arguments --hostname
+You'll need to accept the command line arguments --hostname,

-, and --output-dir
+--session, and --output-dir

 % ./download.py --hostname xnat.example.com \